What Charger Does An Iphone 6 Use

 Use Airplane Mode for Faster Charging

 If you need to charge your iPhone 6 quickly, put it in Airplane Mode.
-Airplane Mode disables all wireless communication, including cellular, Wi-Fi, and Bluetooth.
-This reduces the amount of power the device consumes, allowing it to charge faster.
+Still, airplane Mode disables all wireless communication, including cellular, Wi-Fi, and Bluetooth.
+This reduces the amount of power the device consumes, allowing it to charge faster Most people skip this — try not to..

 To enable Airplane Mode, swipe up from the bottom of the screen to open Control Center and tap the Airplane Mode icon.
 Alternatively, you can go to Settings > Airplane Mode and toggle it on.